 Choosing a Website Designer

 Whether you are a small business or large, a non-profit or for-profit, an individual or a corporation – if you want to be noticed, you need a website built by a professional website designer.
-Consumers routinely turn to the internet to find the product or service they need.
+Consumers use the internet to find the product or service they need.
 The same can be said for people looking for charities, support groups or any other type of organization.
-Like it or not, the internet is now an integral part of our daily lives.
+Like it or not, the internet is an integral part of our daily lives.

-Having a professional looking website is almost a mandatory requirement today.
-So how does one go about getting a website done?
-If you have time, an artistic flare and strong technical knowledge of programming you could try it yourself.
-Or you can hire a professional website designer and have it done for you.
+Having a professional looking website can separate your business from the competition.
 This article will list some of the qualities you should look for in a web designer as well as some of the pitfalls to avoid.

 Website Designer References

 The best referral is word of mouth.
 If you know someone that has had a good experience with a particular web design company, follow up on that company first.
 If you don’t have any personal referrals to rely on, request a reference from one or more clients found on the service provider’s Portfolio page.
+You can also check out Google reviews or Yelp reviews.
 You can get an idea of how easy or hard it was to work with that particular design company.
+We are listed in seolist.org’s California Digital Marketing Listings

 Review the prospective web design company’s Portfolio.
 Here are some items to consider: